jbtronics/ESP32Console/README.md

 ## Usage

+### Installation
+This library is available via Arduino Library Manager and [PlatformIO registry](https://registry.platformio.org/libraries/jbtronics/ESP32Console).
+So just install it via your preferred IDE's library manager and you are ready to start.

 ### Basic

 To use this library you have to do an `#include <ESP32Console.h>` to import all needed files into your project.
 This library uses namespaces, so you have to do an `using namespace ESP32Console` to not having to prefix all classes (see example below).